 - The public health crisis surrounding opioids

-Preventing substance abuse and addictions starts with education, and this education can start early.
-Using evidence-based substance abuse prevention programs can be an invaluable tool in ensuring that students understand the risks and dangers of exploring drug and alcohol use.
+Preventing substance use disorder and addictions starts with education, and this education can start early.
+Using evidence-based substance use disorder prevention programs can be an invaluable tool in ensuring that students understand the risks and dangers of exploring drug and alcohol use.

 If you find that you or a loved one is struggling with an addiction, you should know that there is help for you to overcome it.
 There are many effective addiction treatment programs that can get you started on a successful recovery journey.